Mirissa Travel Guide: What to See, Do, and Know Before You Go

 Coconut Tree Hill

 Walk carefully.
 There are no barriers.
 Go at sunset for better light and fewer harsh shadows.
+It can get really hot during mid-day.

 Whale Watching in Mirissa